Federal Science Expenditures and Personnel, Activities in the Social Sciences and Natural Sciences

 This methodology type does not apply to this statistical program.

 Data are edited and analyzed to ensure internal and historical logic and consistency for quality assurance.
 Activities are not based on standard accounts or classifications and inputs, but on financial or personnel data and respondents must generally estimate the data.
 Every effort is made to ensure the quality of the data and consultations are frequently held with major departments, financial offices and/or science offices via meetings or telephone to verify or improve the quality of data received.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Respondents are also asked authorization to disclose any or all portions of the data supplied on this questionnaire.
 In the cases where authorization is declined, Statistics Canada will not publish any data that can identify the respondents.

 Revisions and seasonal adjustment

 Three years of data are collected each cycle.
 As such, revisions are made to the two latter years during each subsequent cycle.

 The data may be subject to coverage errors (errors resulting from undercoverage in the frame) and measurement errors (errors resulting from a difference between measured values and true values).

-Survey managers have sought to minimise the occurrence of coverage errors by periodically updating the survey frame and including new respondents that are deemed to be involved in S&T activities.
-Processes in place to minimise measurement errors include training sessions on survey concepts for subject matter officers and survey respondents.
+Survey managers have sought to minimize the occurrence of coverage errors by periodically updating the survey frame and including new respondents that are deemed to be involved in S&T activities.
+Processes in place to minimize measurement errors include training sessions on survey concepts for subject matter officers and survey respondents.